Which place is cheaper, Helsinki or Tallinn?

 In the autumn, Tallinn is a little warmer than Helsinki.
-Typically, the autumn temperatures in Tallinn in October are around 7°C (44°F), and Helsinki is about 6°C (42°F).
+Typically, the autumn temperatures in Tallinn in October average around 7°C (44°F), and Helsinki averages at about 6°C (42°F).

 In the autumn, Tallinn often gets around the same amount of sunshine as Helsinki.
 Tallinn gets 92 hours of sunny skies this time of year, while Helsinki receives 90 hours of full sun.

 Tallinn usually gets around the same amount of rain in October as Helsinki.
 Tallinn gets 70 mm (2.8 in) of rain, while Helsinki receives 71 mm (2.8 in) of rain this time of the year.